 After You Have Filed

 If you file Form G-1145 together with your primary application or petition, USCIS will provide you a notification with updates via text or e-mail.
 Otherwise, you can enter your receipt number to track your case status on the USCIS website.
 A receipt number will be provided to by USCIS approximately 2-3 weeks after filing.
-To learn more about what happens after filing, read:
+To learn more about processing times and what happens after filing, read:

 - What Happens After Filing Form I-90, Application to Replace Permanent Resident Card

 - What Happens After Filing Form I-130, Petition for Alien Relative